-- 61. For each risk to equality of opportunity identified as a target for action, a provider is expected to include an associated written measurable objective.
+- 61. For each indication of risk to equality of opportunity identified as a target for action, a provider is expected to include an associated written measurable objective.
 Occasionally a provider may have more than one objective associated with an indication of risk. - 62.
-Further, detailed guidance about the OfS's expectations in respect of setting objectives are set out in Regulatory advice 6.
+Detailed guidance about the OfS's expectations for setting objectives are set out in Regulatory advice 6.

-Intervention strategies
+Intervention strategies and expected outcomes

-- 63. For each objective a provider has identified, we expect a plan to include details of the intervention strategy it will implement to address the risk manifestation and the underlying risks to equality of opportunity.
+- 63. For each objective a provider has identified, we expect a plan to include details of the intervention strategy it will implement to address the indications of risk and the underlying risks to equality of opportunity.
 The OfS considers that an effective intervention strategy will include details about: - a.
 The activities that will be put in place to achieve the objective. - b.
-The evidence used to underpin the intervention strategy design. - c.
+The evidence used to underpin the intervention strategy, and a clear rationale for why the provider considers that the activities and the intervention strategy as a whole are likely to be effective in achieving the objective. - c.
 The theory of change, including relevant outputs and outcomes.
 This should include details of the outcomes expected to be achieved across the duration of the plan.
 Interim outcomes should also be included to allow a provider to monitor and adapt an intervention strategy at an early stage, and also longer-term outcomes where a strategy will not fully mitigate the risk to equality of opportunity across the duration of the plan. - d.
-The approximate investment required to deliver the intervention strategy, excluding the cost of research and evaluation. - e.
+The approximate investment required to deliver and evaluate the intervention strategy. - e.
 A description of how each outcome will be monitored and evaluated, including methodologies to be deployed in analysing data, and including details of when evaluation outcomes will be shared and the format they will take. - 64.
-To aid a provider in writing its intervention strategies, we have included an exemplar in the access and participation plan template available on the OfS website.
-12 - 65.
+To aid a provider in writing its intervention strategies, we have included an exemplar in the access and participation plan template available on the OfS website.11 - 65.
 A provider that has a smaller higher education cohort is normally expected to address a smaller number of risks to equality of opportunity, but to the same high standard as for a provider with a larger number of risks.
-Therefore, such a smaller provider is expected to have a smaller number of high quality interventions addressing the key risks, which have clear and credible evaluation plans. - 66.
-The OfS expects that interventions will include activities drawn from the following list, but a provider should also consider other activities not listed that may meet its objectives:
+Therefore, such a smaller provider is expected to have a smaller number of high quality intervention strategies addressing the key risks, which have clear and credible evaluation plans.